carlisia/website/content/about/Carlisia Campos.md

 > [!success] _Just a small town girl, livin’ in a lonely world…_ 🎶 🎼

-...trying to live [[Life]] in the most meaningful, fun, genuine, and helpful way possible.
+...trying to live [[life]] in the most meaningful, fun, genuine, and helpful way possible.

 ## 🌿 What I’m cultivating now